 If you are awarded a Millennium Scholarship and want to use your scholarship to help pay your tuition/fees at UNLV and avoid late fees, here are some tips:

 • Acknowledge your award with the Nevada Treasurer's GGMS Office as soon as possible when you receive your award packet in the mail.
-If you do not acknowledge your award with the Nevada Treasurer's GGMS Office, UNLV will be unable to credit your scholarship award to your UNLV tuition and fee billing statement.
+If you do not acknowledge your award with the Nevada Treasurer's GGMS Office, UNLV will not be able to credit your scholarship award to your UNLV tuition and fee billing statement.

 • When you acknowledge your award online, you are not obligated to enter your Social Security number as an identifier.
 However, it helps ensure a timely record match for awarding.
 If you leave this field blank when activating your Millennium Scholarship online with the Nevada State Treasurer's Office, UNLV may not be able to match up your record and pay your scholarship.
 A delay may occur in using your Millennium Scholarship to pay your UNLV tuition and fee billing statement.